julianthome/inmemantlr/README.md

 later point in time or across different applications. inmemantlr can be used via an easy-to-use Java API or as command-line tool.

-Moreover, one can easily generate an abstract syntax tree (AST) from a parsed file that can be both visualized using [graphviz](http://www.graphviz.org/) and processed/translated by means of inmemantlr's `AstProcessor` class.
+Moreover, you can easily generate a parse tree from a parsed file and convert it into various formats such as `.dot`, `.xml` or `.json`.
+A parse tree can be processed/translated by means of inmemantlr's `ParseTreeProcessor` class.

 All of the above-mentioned inmemantlr features are illustrated by [examples](#toc). inmemantlr is ready to use for all of the